giuspen/mxt-app/README.md

 It is possible to use the `--flash` command with a device already in bootloader mode, by specifying the bootloader address.

+## SPI debug interface

+Devices supporting it can be accessed directly via the *spi-dev* SPI interface by giving bus and chipselect on command line (and optionaly linux gpio of the CHG).

+The spi-dev interface is documented in the Linux kernel source, in
+    Documentation/spi/spidev

+To use spi-dev, provide a device string such as `-d spi-dev:1-0`.
+If you have a linux GPIO pin number configured as input on the CHG (e.g. 48) you can exploit it using a device string such as `-d spi-dev:1-0-48`.

 ## HIDRAW